John Singer Sargent Biography | Oil Paintings

 John Singer Sargent painted landscapes, but it was his early portraits that earned him acclaim.
 Yet, the scurrilous treatment of him by the French press over a decollete Portrait of Madame Gautreau (Portrait of Madame X) induced him to leave France in 1885 and settle in London, where he spent most of his life.

-In 1909 he was commissioned to decorate a room in the new Public Library in Boston, Massachusetts.
-The resulting murals, warm, rich, and monumental, depicted the history of the Jewish and Christian religions and were the subject of continual controversy.
+In 1909 the new Boston Public Library in Massachusetts commissioned him to decorate a room.
+The resulting murals depicting the history of the Jewish and Christian religions was monumental, but soon became the subject of continual religious controversy.
 As well as portraits he produced large decorative works for public buildings from 1910 onward.
 Some of his most evocative paintings were produced as a war artist in 1914–18.

 He is often passed by, not studied or dismissed because he was never a radical artist or trendsetter.
 John Singer Sargent always worked within the wide, rich textured pallet of known and established styles.
 Yet his brilliance was infusing these elements together in a variety of paintings subjects and for this, he has never gotten credit until recently.